 She writes mostly about discovering the world through food and wine.
-Laura prefers to pack as light as possible, and not weigh herself down with unnecessary items while traveling.
+Laura prefers to pack as light as possible, and not weigh herself down with unnecessary items while traveling (Check out travel checklist here).
 In London, you have to take dozens of steps in the Underground to get to the airport, so it’s best to avoid suitcases or lugging heavy items around.
 Laura admits her backpack is all she needs!

 What's usually in your carry-on?